Learn more about the activities of our Doctoral Researchers in the past month.

 Ardahan Gedikli presented a paper titled “Turkish Public Diplomacy in Africa: A Critical Discourse Analysis of Erdogan’s Narratives” at the 9th Exploratory Symposia of EISA.
 You can find further information here.

-Désirée Reder was interviewed by the Deutsche Well (DW) on the socio-economic situation in Nicaragua based on the latest World Bank Report.
-You can read the article here.
+Désirée Reder was interviewed by the Deutsche Welle (DW) on the socio-economic situation in Nicaragua based on the latest World Bank Report.
+You can read the article here (in Spanish).
 In October, during the Hamburg Latin America and Caribbean Autumn Festival Désirée was taking part in a plenary discussion titled “Nicaragua 1990 till 2022 – a ‘successful’ revolution destroys its own achievements.”
 Furthermore, she was invited as a consultant by the Kommission Weltkirche of the German Bishops Conference, to talk about the “political developments in Nicaragua and the role of the Catholic Church” on October 26th, 2022.

 After her fieldwork in Lomé (Togo), Julia Köbrich is now in Freetown (Sierra Leone), where she and Lisa Hoffmann will continue their quantitative field research, conducting 1000 surveys in each country.